Jonathan Reynolds: Parliamentary career

+Miliband shadow cabinet

 Under Ed Miliband, Reynolds was appointed Shadow Justice and Constitutional Affairs Whip.
 He was later appointed Miliband's Parliamentary Private Secretary and Shadow Minister for Energy and Climate Change.
 As Shadow Energy Minister, he focused on fuel poverty, energy efficiency, and solar energy.
+At the 2015 general election, Reynolds was re-elected as MP for Stalybridge and Hyde with an increased vote share of 45% and an increased majority of 6,686.

+Corbyn shadow cabinet

 After Jeremy Corbyn was elected to the leadership of the Labour Party in September 2015, Reynolds was made a Shadow Minister for Transport with responsibility for rail.
 He resigned the position following Jeremy Corbyn's January 2016 reshuffle, saying he felt he could "best serve the party as a backbencher" and expressing his support for the sacked Pat McFadden.
 He supported Owen Smith in the 2016 Labour leadership election.
 Following the re-election of Jeremy Corbyn as leader of the Labour Party, he was re-appointed to the shadow front bench as Shadow City Minister.

+In December 2015, Reynolds introduced a Private Member's Bill which would have changed UK general elections from first-past-the-post to the additional-member system.
 Reynolds was appointed a member of the BIS Select Committee in 2016.
 He questioned Mike Ashley during the committee's inquiry into working practices at Sports Direct.
-Reynolds is the Vice-Chair of the All-Party Parliamentary Manufacturing Group, Vice-Chair of the All-Party Parliamentary Group on Autism, and former Secretary of the All-Party Parliamentary Group for the Armed Forces.

-Reynolds is Chair of Christians on the Left and a vice-chair of Labour Friends of Israel.
-Between January and December 2018, Reynolds claimed £217,837 in expenses, comprising £140,296 on staffing, £5,291 on travel, £34,146 on accommodation, and £35,205 on office costs.

-Views

-Reynolds previously argued the Labour Party had not developed a credible "alternative economic model".
+In June 2016, Reynolds argued the Labour Party had not developed a credible "alternative economic model".
 He has argued in favour of an industrial policy and reforms to UK equity markets.

-In his time as Shadow City Minister, he has spoken in support of a Brexit deal which is favourable to financial services.
+In his time as Shadow City Minister Reynolds spoke in support of a Brexit deal which is favourable to financial services.
 City A.M.
 Editor Christian May described him in November 2016 as "popular in the Square Mile and at home in the brief".

-Reynolds is an advocate of proportional representation.
-In December 2015, he introduced a Private Member's Bill which would have changed UK general elections from the First Past the Post system, to the Additional Member System.

-Reynolds supports the idea of a universal basic income and the nationalisation of the UK rail networks.

-Reynolds has described himself as on the "moderate" wing of the Labour Party.

-Constituency

-Reynolds has campaigned for the redevelopment of local town centres, particularly Stalybridge; improved transport links, including the Mottram-Tintwistle Bypass, the proposed Transpennine Tunnel, and Northern Hub improvement; for more primary school places in Hyde; and for further devolution to Greater Manchester.

-He has opposed cuts to police and fire services in Tameside and Greater Manchester and worked to improve local health services, including publicly calling for the resignation of Tameside Hospital's Chief Executive, Christine Green, in 2013.
+At the snap 2017 general election, Reynolds was again re-elected with an increased vote share of 57.2% and an increased majority of 8,084.
+Reynolds is Chair of Christians on the Left, and also a vice-chair of Labour Friends of Israel.
+Reynolds has identified as a Christian socialist.

+At the 2019 general election, Reynolds was again re-elected, with a decreased vote share of 44.7% and a decreased majority of 2,946.
+Reynolds attended the 2024 World Economic Forum Annual Meeting in Davos, Switzerland.
+In January 2024, Reynolds was re-selected as the Labour candidate for Stalybridge and Hyde at the 2024 general election.